fiatjaf/noflux-website/content/opinionated.md

 The development of mobile clients is left to the open source community:

 - Developing a native mobile application for each platform (iOS and Android) and different devices (smartphones and tablets) takes a lot of work
-- The main developer of Miniflux is not a mobile application developer
+- The main developer of Noflux is not a mobile application developer
 - You have to pay a fee to publish your app on the store even if your app doesn't make any money